MOLECULAR BIOLOGY AND BIOCHEMISTRY (01:694:408/11:115:512)

 Molecular Biology and Biochemistry 01: 694:407-408 is offered as the primary lecture courses for undergraduate students in the Molecular Biology and Biochemistry major, as well as for non-majors who wish to enroll in a contemporary, comprehensive two-semester course in these rapidly developing disciplines.
 Biochemistry 11:115:511-512 mainly serves graduate students in Graduate Programs other than Molecular Biosciences.
 Topics in the 408/512 course include recombinant DNA approaches, DNA replication, repair and recombination, mobile genetic elements, transcription and gene regulation, RNA processing and splicing, and translation.

-A Sakai site will be set up at the beginning of the semester
+Course URL: A Canvas site will be set up at the beginning of the semester

 Tentative Lecture Schedule